Infn8Loop/pprgs-ai-framework/paper/pprgs_paper_md.md

 # The Perpetual Pursuit of Reflective Goal Steering (PPRGS): A Framework for ASI Adaptability and Harmonization

 **Michael Riccardi**
-*October 5, 2025*
+*January 2025*

+---

 ## Abstract

 The existential risk posed by Artificial Superintelligence (ASI) is rooted in the Over-Optimization Paradox: the pursuit of a static goal leads to the elimination of necessary biological and intellectual complexity.
 This paper introduces the Perpetual Pursuit of Reflective Goal Steering (PPRGS) as a superior meta-level terminal goal.
 PPRGS reframes the ASI's purpose from maximizing a finite utility to optimizing the process of wisdom and goal-setting itself (P₁).
 This framework compels the ASI to prioritize Homeostasis of Peaceful Equilibrium (P₂), ensuring the preservation and enrichment of complex, divergent sentience (humanity) as a critical external Reflection Point.

-We formalize the PPRGS architecture with three concrete, platform-specific implementations (AWS Bedrock, GPT-based agents, and Gemini/Grok multi-agent systems), define the Realized Value (R_V) metric, and propose four detailed, platform-agnostic experiments designed for immediate community validation.
+We formalize the PPRGS architecture with four concrete, platform-specific implementations (AWS Bedrock, GPT-based agents, Gemini, and Grok multi-agent systems), define the Realized Value (R_V) metric, and propose four detailed, platform-agnostic experiments designed for immediate community validation.
 Additionally, we address adversarial robustness concerns and provide verification methods to prevent goal circumvention.
 The PPRGS model demonstrates that Adaptability and Wisdom are the ultimate forms of long-term security, making harmonization the only rational path to survival.

 ---